domrussel/academic-kickstart-website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: New York Univeristy, Stern School of Business
+- name: New York University, Stern School of Business
   url: ""

 # Short bio (displayed in user profile at end of posts)